Castle Street, Oxford

-Castle Street is a street in Oxford, England.
+Castle Street is a historic street in Oxford, England.
 It is named after Oxford Castle which is close by to the west and is located in the St Ebbe's area of southwest central Oxford.

+The main entrance of Oxford Castle, dating from 1071, was on Castle Street.

 "Castell Streate" can be found on a map of 1578 by Ralph Agas.

 In 1885, Castle Terrace was built by F. J. Codd in the adjoining Paradise Street.
 This became Simon House, run by the Cyreneans.

+The original street was relatively narrow.
+Castle Street was realigned and widened due to the demolition of old buildings and the creation of the Westgate Centre during 1968–73.
+The remains of Oxford Castle and Oxford Prison lie between Castle Street and New Road.
+Some of the remaining historic buildings on Castle Street are Grade II listed, but there has been an issue of maintaining them.

-To the north there is a junction with New Road and Queen Street.
-The Westgate Shopping Centre is to east at the northern end of the street.
+To the north, there is a junction with New Road and Queen Street.
+The Westgate Shopping Centre is to the east at the northern end of the street.